Mitul-Singh/pve-notebuddy/README.md

 ## Crawl-Scripts

 In the crawl-scripts folder inside the repo there are are 2 scripts, one to crawl content from the **[community-scripts](https://github.com/community-scripts/ProxmoxVE)** repo (crawl.mjs) and a second script (generate-templates.mjs) to transform the .json files in their repositoy into usable NoteBuddy .json files.
-Thanks to their curated repo, I am able to provide over 400 service templates with names, icons, website links, default ports & default config locations.
+Thanks to their curated repo, NoteBuddy is able to provide over 400 service templates with names, icons, website links, default ports & default config locations.

 Massive shoutout to them! 🤝